 Step 1: What is working well already?

-Before you start creating a new collection it’s a good idea to find out what has worked well in the past for you:
+Before you start creating a new collection, it’s a good idea to find out what has worked well in the past for you:

 • What are currently your best-selling products or services?
 Don’t guess, check your accounts and receipts!
 Are you aware of the so-called Pareto principle or the 20/80 rule?
-It turns out that very often 80% of your turnover will come from 20% of your products or sales, so which products and services are working hard for you now?
+Most often 80% of your turnover will come from 20% of your products or sales.
+So work out which products and services are working hard for you now.

 • What are your most profitable products or services?
-Again, do check your finances and go into some detail here.
+Again, check your finances and go into some detail here.
 Do you know the cost price of your products?
 Have you checked what the income and expenditure are for your key items?
 Your bestsellers might not be profitable after all …

 • Which products do you need to drop?
 It’s good housekeeping to delete around 25% of your products each year!
 Many makers are hoarders and keep on creating more and more stock … Is it time for a good clearance sale?
 Do you want to increase your price points?
-The easiest way might be to stop producing some items and introduce new ones.
+The easiest way might be to stop producing some items and start introducing new ones.

 • Are there gaps in your current collections?
 Are there products or services missing?
 Have you got good ideas to add to your existing range?
 Have your (trade) clients asked for something or given you suggestions?
-Could you add new colours or new products that would make your current collection more complete?
+Could you add new colours or products that would make your current collection more attractive and complete?

 • What would you really love to design and create?
 What are your new product ideas?
 Have you learnt a new creative skill or would you like to use a new production method or material?